 - Allow your feelings to come to the surface

-- Interact with plants (touch the trees, smell the flowers)
+- Interact with plants (touch the trees, smell the flowers *not the poisonous ones*)

-Research conducted throughout China and Japan has concluded that forest bathing does indeed provide a number of health benefits.
-This probably does not come as a surprise for those who routinely spend time out in nature and have experienced the benefits first hand.
+Research conducted throughout China and Japan has many people believing that forest bathing could indeed provide a number of health benefits.
+This probably does not come as a surprise for those who routinely spend time out in nature.

-In Japan, forest bathing is a major part of preventive health care.
-Studies have found that it boosts the immune system, reduces hypertension and works to stabilize blood pressure, reduces the symptoms associated with high levels of stress and anxiety, and increases energy levels while simultaneously improving quality of sleep at night time.
+In Japan, forest bathing is viewed by many as an important part of preventative health care.
+Studies have shown that it may boost the immune system, reduce the symptoms associated with high levels of stress, and increase energy levels while simultaneously improving the quality of sleep at night time.

-In one study, it was found that those who live in “green” spaces and regularly interact with nature report having significantly higher energy levels and better health than those who only get limited time in green spaces.
+In one study, it was found that those who live in “green” spaces and regularly interact with nature report having significantly higher energy levels and greater feelings of wellbeing than those who only get limited time in green spaces.

 The Autonomic Nervous System

-Research has found that forest bathing has a positive effect on the autonomic nervous system.
-Significant changes in the activity level of the central nervous system were identified in the individuals who partook in Shinrin-Yoku, which contributes to the number of positive effects that forest bathing has on mental health.
+Research has found that forest bathing might have a positive effect on the autonomic nervous system.
+Significant changes in the activity level of the central nervous system were identified in the individuals who partook in Shinrin-Yoku, which likely plays a role in the mood boost people say they get from the experience.

-Don’t drink coffee before you go.
-Caffeine affects your stress levels.
+You might want to avoid drinking coffee before you go.
+Caffeine might increase feelings of stress.
 Try this instead.
 You will love how refreshed and awake you will feel! -> www.rhoot.net/energizing-herbal-tea-recipe

 In another study, the effects of forest bathing on the endocrine system were measured.
 The study consisted of 267 males and measured the amount of cortisol found in the saliva of participants both before and after forest bathing.
 In doing so, a direct correlation between spending time in the forest and decreased indicators of mental and physiological stress was discovered.